Recap of Adam’s Alpha Testing AMA About the Digitex Testnet

 The AMA started out with many of the testers congratulating Adam on the platform so far.
 “Superb effort with the platform, mate,” said John.
 “It’s in incredible shape for an alpha release,” said another, and one more, “u have a made a dangerously fun platform.
 Hard to stop myself from putting orders on the ladder interface.”

-As we mentioned from the initial feedback yesterday, we’re getting a lot of comments about how fun and addictive trading on the platform is!
+As we mentioned from the initial feedback yesterday, we’re getting a lot of comments about how fun and addictive Betfair Trading on the platform is!

 Then Adam took a deep breath and prepared himself for a barrage of questions.
 Here are the main ones below: